 After his tenure at the LDF, Greenberg became a law professor at Columbia, his alma mater.
 In 1989, he was appointed dean of Columbia College, a division of Columbia University.
 Although he stepped down from this position in 1993, he continued teaching at Columbia until 2015.
 At Columbia, he continued his advocacy against segregation in the United States and Europe, where he became involved in helping integrate Roma (Gypsy) people.

 Greenberg divorced his first wife, Sema Ann Tanzer, with whom he had four children, in 1970.
 He married Deborah Cole that same year and remained married to her until his death.
-Jack Greenberg passed away in New York City on October 12, 2016.
+Jack Greenberg passed away in New York City on October 12, 2016 at the age of 91.